tfgg/yournextmep/_candidates/eu2014/green/jason-kitcat.md

 person: jason-kitcat
 region: south-east
 party: green
-title: South East - Green Party - Jason Kitcat
+title: Jason Kitcat is running for MEP in South East for the Green Party
 incumbent: false
 ---